suspicidy/suspicidy/README.md

 ## Usage

-If you want to use the built-in database, you can just use the `Suspicidy` module.
+If you want to use the built-in data-set, you can just use the `Suspicidy` module.

 ```elixir
 iex(1)> Suspicidy.suspicious_path?("/")